KurtKalwin/localDataStore/README.md

 ![Sequence Diagram for read API](/images/sequence_read.png?raw=true "Sequence Diagram for read API")
 ### Sequence Diagram for delete API ###
 ![Sequence Diagram for delete API](/images/sequence_delete.png?raw=true "Sequence Diagram for delete API")

-### Handling complexity in Inter-thread and Inter-process locks ###

-* For **inter-thread** file locking create, read and delete methods are marked as synchronized.
-* For **inter-process** FileChannel.tryLock() with retry mechanism is used for CRD operations.

-Just using synchronization will not have any effect on threads running on a different JVM.
-Hence, FileChannel.trylock() is used to acquire a lock on file that prevents another process from getting a lock on it. :+1:

 ### Error Handling ###
 Appropriate error responses are thrown as exceptions if data store is used in unexpected ways